15 Things to Do in Ely, Minnesota (MN)

 Short Description of Activity

 The Boundary Waters Canoe Area Wilderness (BWCAW) is one of the most iconic outdoor destinations in the United States.
-This vast wilderness spans over 1 million acres of pristine lakes, forests, and waterways, perfect for canoeing, kayaking, and fishing.
+This vast wilderness spans over 1 million acres of pristine lakes, forests, and waterways, making it a must-visit for anyone exploring things to do in Minnesota (MN), especially those who love canoeing, kayaking, and fishing.

 Pros and Cons